 3. Find your niche.
-Don’t push yourself to volunteer for every committee, and don’t opt out all together.
-Your unique ideas are valuable!
+Don’t push yourself to volunteer for every committee, and don’t opt out altogether.
+Your unique ideas are valuable.
 Find one or two projects that spark your interest and get involved.
 This can be a great way to forge strong bonds with others and feel more connected to your community.
 You may even find your personality makes you a great leader.

 Living in community, even for short periods, can be a great way to expand and grow as a person, and to share your gifts with the world in your own way.
 For more information on community living, here are 10 Steps to Get Ready for the Global Eco Village Movement!